bovender/LinkTitles/README.md

 you are not going to install to your test environment.
 For the purposes of testing the LinkTitles extension, leave the following line in place:

-        wfLoadExtensions( array( 'LinkTitles' ));
+        wfLoadExtensions( 'LinkTitles' );

   And ensure the settings file contains the following:

         $wgShowDBErrorBacktrace = true;

 5. Create a symbolic link to your copy of the LinkTitles repository:

         cd ~/Code/mediawiki/extensions
         ln -s ~/Code/LinkTitles

 6. Make sure your local MediaWiki instance is up to date.
 Otherwise phpunit may fail and tell you about database problems.

   This is because the local database is used as a template for the unit tests.